Learn about the 10-year grant.

 - an average "interest expense ratio" of no more than 5%

-- if not already done, create a financial administration law or bylaw under the First Nations Fiscal Management Act or Indian Act, and confirm that that the law is consistent with FMB standards and that minimum implementation standards have been met
+- if not already done, create a financial administration law or bylaw under the First Nations Fiscal Management Act or Indian Act

 - provide audited financial statements for the past five years to demonstrate that the financial performance provisions listed above are met

 FMB will provide reports to ISC confirming that First Nations have met eligibility criteria for the 10-year grant.
-To support development of funding agreements in time for April 1, 2020, our objective is that First Nations will have completed all steps necessary to meet eligibility criteria and obtained the necessary assessments from the FMB by November 29, 2019.
+To support development of funding agreements in time for the next funding agreement cycle, our objective is that First Nations will have completed all steps necessary to meet eligibility criteria and obtained the necessary assessments from the FMB by the end of November each year.

 If a First Nation government has a certification from the FMB, are they automatically eligible for a 10-year grant?